-Directional tyres must be mounted so that they rotate in the correct direction.
-The proper rotation direction is indicated by a symbol (e.g. an arrow) on the sidewall.
+Fit directional tyres such that they roll in the direction of travel.
+The rolling direction is indicated by a symbol (e.g. an arrow) on the sidewall.

 Tyre pressure

 Check the pressure of cold tyres at least every 14 days and before any long journey.
 Do not forget the spare wheel.
 This also applies to vehicles with tyre pressure monitoring system.